LucasEstafanous/Resume/index.md

 - Automated the creation of GitHub repository README files through prompt engineering and natural language generation, improving project documentation and user clarity.

 - Created a bash script by automating data extraction and formatting, streamlining the conversion of a substantial volume of markdown files to HTML for improved readability and accessibility.
+- Designed and executed website tests using Selenium, ensuring the reliability and functionality of web applications.

 ### _Kingkiller Games_

 ### **Game Developer** _2020 - Current_